dougeby/IntuneDocs/intune/mtd-connector-enable.md

 ---

-# Enable Mobile Threat Defense in Intune
+# Enable the Mobile Threat Defense connector in Intune

 > [!NOTE]
 > This topic applies to all Mobile Threat Defense partners.

-To enable the Mobile Threat Defense (MTD) connection in Intune, you should have already configured the Intune Connector in the MTD partner console.
+During Mobile Threat Defense (MTD) setup, you've configured a policy for classifying threats in your MTD partner console and you've created the device compliance policy in Intune.
+If you've already configured the Intune connector in the MTD partner console, you can now enable the MTD connection in Intune.

 ## To enable the MTD connector